thisispurefm/tech-docs/docs/tech-team/updates/nelshylton.md

 1. SSH into nelshylton
 2. Stop the Libretime service using `sudo systemctl stop libretime.target`
-3. Update Ubuntu using `sudo apt-get update`
+3. Update Ubuntu & Libretime using `sudo apt update && sudo apt upgrade -y`
-4. Update Ubuntu again, but more differently this time using `sudo apt-get upgrade`
-5. Follow [these instructions](https://libretime.org/docs/admin-manual/install/upgrade/) to update Libretime.
-6. Once you have confirmed that the updates have worked - shutdown nelshylton.
+5. Once you have confirmed that the updates have worked - shutdown nelshylton.